 Global Statement on Professional Technical Education and Training

-The World Federation of Colleges and Polytechnics is planning to develop a global statement on professional and technical education (PTET) to reflect its critical role for citizens and industry in economic and social advancement; now more than ever against the backdrop of the coronavirus pandemic.
+The World Federation of Colleges and Polytechnics is developing a global statement on professional and technical education (PTET) to reflect its critical role for citizens and industry in economic and social advancement; now more than ever against the backdrop of the coronavirus pandemic.